Koed00/django-q/docs/install.rst

 Django
 ~~~~~~
-We strive to be compatible with last two major version of Django.
+We strive to be compatible with the last two major version of Django.
 At the moment this means we support the 3.2.x, 4.1.x and 4.2.x releases.

 Since we are now no longer supporting Python 2, we can also not support older versions of Django that do not support Python >= 3.6